New SIAMS Framework published (from September 2023). Find out more.

 - List of schools expecting SIAMS inspections in the academic year 2022-23 now live on Church of England SIAMS pages.
+For more information for these schools see here.
+Schools on the current expected inspection lists should still be inspected on the current 2018 -22 schedule, but please do read the transitional arrangement information.

 Statutory Inspection of Anglican and Methodist Schools (SIAMS)